Peter Pan. From the parents’ perspective.

 Darlings re-imagines J.M.
-Barrie’s classic “Peter Pan” from the perspective of the Darlings, two parents struggling with the loss of their children.
+Barrie’s classic “Peter Pan” from the perspective of Mr. and Mrs. Darling, two parents struggling with the loss of their children.
 They search for them by day and tell stories about a place called Neverland by night … where the mermaids will drown you, the pirates might kill you, and you can’t trust the charming little boy with the impish smile.

 “Dark, imaginative and well-acted, evocatively employing simple props, by the end of this retelling of “Peter Pan” for grown ups, no one is clapping to save Tinker Bell.”

 -Richard Chin, Twin Cities Pioneer Press

 “Through constant and creative reconfiguring of a few simple platforms and costume pieces, the actors’ physicality allows them to plunge into a remarkably clever reenactment of the Peter Pan story.
 I won’t spoil the experience by describing the many, many high points (although you should particularly watch for how Tinkerbell is realized).
 But it’s a tribute to their skill and sharp, simple choices that the audience is never confused and is delighted all the way.”

 -Ed Cohen, Cincinnati City Beat